 In 1973, the Roe v.
-Wade ruling held that a person’s right to an abortion was protected by the US constitution.
-If Roe is overturned, all issues related to abortion access will automatically fall under state law.
-Some 26 states would be expected to ban abortions, according to the Guttmacher Institute, meaning anyone seeking an abortion in those states would be forced to find the time and money to travel to a state where the practice remained legal.
+Wade ruling held that a person’s right to an abortion was protected by the US Constitution.
+Now that the precedent has been overturned, all issues related to abortion access will automatically fall under state law.
+Several states are expected to enact bans, meaning anyone seeking an abortion in those states will instead have to find the time and money to travel to a state where the practice remains legal.

-On May 2, hours before the leaked opinion surfaced, Reuters reported that Amazon had added an employee benefit that would cover up to $4,000 in expenses for traveling out of state for healthcare, whether for reproductive rights or other medical issues.
-(The news came just days after Amazon also told frontline workers that they were no longer eligible for paid sick leave if they tested positive for Covid.
+On May 2, Reuters reported that Amazon had added an employee benefit that would cover up to $4,000 in expenses for traveling out of state for healthcare, whether for reproductive rights or other medical issues.
+(The news came just days after Amazon also told frontline workers that they were no longer eligible for paid sick leave if they tested positive for covid.
 The new policy offers up to five days of unpaid, excused leave.)

 The major bank recently announced that its health insurance plan would pick up the expenses for employees who need to travel for an abortion, despite potential legal risks.
 Bloomberg reports that the benefit would cover airfare and accommodations when needed.

-The IT-focused, Texas-headquartered subsidiary of Hewlett-Packard told Wired that its medical plan covered medical treatments received outside of Texas, including abortions.
+The IT-focused, Texas-headquartered subsidiary of Hewlett-Packard told Wired that its medical plan covers medical treatments received outside of Texas, including abortions.

-Levi’s, the iconic American clothing company, has also announced that any abortion-related service and travel fees its employees incur would be covered by the company’s health insurance plan.
+The iconic American clothing company announced that any abortion-related service and travel fees its employees incur will be covered by the company’s health insurance plan.